+FORMER EDITORS

-FORMER EDITORS James D. Lenhart, Alfred Stefferud, Frances Williams Browin, William Hubben.
+James D. Lenhart, Alfred Stefferud, Frances Williams Browin, William Hubben.

-Friends Journal is published the first and fifteenth of each month (except July, August and September, when it is published monthly) by Friends Publishing Corporation, 152-A North 15th Street, Philadelphia, PA 19102.
-Telephone (215) 564-4779.
-Second-class postage paid at Philadelphia, PA, and at additional mailing offices.
+• Friends Journal is published the first and fifteenth of each month (except July, Friends Journal is published the first and fifteenth of each month (except July, August and September, when it is published monthly) by Friends Publishing Corporation, 152-A North 15th Street, Philadelphia, PA, and at additional mailing offices.
 Subscription: United States and "possessions": one year \$9, two years \$17.25, three years \$26.
 Foreign countries (including Canada and Mexico): add \$3 per year for postage.
 Single copies: 80 cents; samples sent on request.
 Information on and assistance with advertising is available on request.
 Appearance of any advertisement does not imply endorsement by Friends Journal.
 Copyright © 1978 by Friends Publishing Corporation.
 Reprints of some articles available at nominal cost.
-Permission should be received before reprinting excerpts longer than 200 words.
+Permission should be received before reprinting excepts longer than 200 words.